Positive Discipline should be successful in:

 THE MAJOR AWARD CEREMONIES

 At the end of each term there will be a reward assembly for each year group.
-In addition there will be an activities plan for students who have achieved a bronze Certificate or above, met the schools attendance target and who have not been excluded, served a period of isolation or missed a school detention.
+In addition, there will be an activities plan for students who have achieved a bronze Certificate or above, met the Academy's attendance target and who have not been excluded, served a period of isolation or missed a school detention.